navarroaxel/navarroaxel.github.io/blog/how-to-use-databases-in-the-docker-world.md

       mongo
     ```

-It's done! your database is up to date. 🙌
+It's done! your database is now up to date. 🙌

 # PostgreSQL